Kiwifan1/Kiwifan1.github.io/docs/mekanism/power-optimization.md

   - The formula for the number of `Disperser` blocks is:
     - $N_{disperser} = (L - 2)^2 - 1$

+### Construction Knowledge

+The `Industrial Turbine` structure must follow these rules for construction:

+- Each `Industrial Turbine` must have exactly one `Rotational Complex`.
+  - A single `Rotational Complex` must be placed directly above the uppermost `Turbine Rotor`.
+- Surrounding the `Rotational Complex`, `Disperser` blocks must fill the rest of the disperser layer.
+- `Vents` can be placed on the ceiling layer and on each steam layer (including the disperser layer) on the faces.
+- The Inside Cavity above the `Disperser` layer may be empty or include `Saturating Condensers` to allow for water flow.
+- The edges, must be `Turbine Casing` blocks.
+- The faces may be `Turbine Casing`, `Turbine Valve`, or `Structural Glass` (or vents above the disperser layer).
+- Each `Industrial Turbine` needs at least three `Turbine Valve` blocks to function (Steam, Water, Energy)

 ## Variable Definitions

 - Let $h = H - 2$ be the height of the interior of the `Industrial Turbine` (in blocks)